shaileshj2803/Machine-Learning/ridge_regression_goodness_of_wine/README.md

-predict-goodness-of-wine
+# predict-goodness-of-wine
-Predicting goodness points of a wine given its review using Ridge Regression Completed as part of class assignment.
+<br> Predicting goodness points of a wine given its review using Ridge Regression
+<br> Completed as part of class assignment.